-Whether your logs come from a built-in integration or from a custom log source, they pass through customizable processing pipelines that parse and enrich your logs.
-Using our Pipelines page, you can apply filters to determine which logs should pass through a given pipeline, then define a series of stepwise parsers that extract meaningful information or attributes from semi-structured text so you can use them as facets in the Log Explorer or in targeted log queries.
+Whether your logs come from a built-in integration or a custom service, they pass through customizable processing and analytics pipelines that parse and enrich your logs.
+On the Pipelines page, you can apply filters, then define a series of processing steps that extract meaningful information or attributes from semi-structured text.
+Those attributes can then be used to filter or aggregate your data for visualization, alerting, and faceted search.